 O come, all ye faithful, joyful and triumphant, O come ye, O come ye to Bethlehem; come and behold him, born the King of Angels.
-O come, let us adore him, O come, let us adore him, O come, let us adore him,
+O come, let us adore him, O come, let us adore him, O come, let us adore him, Cod of Cod

-God of God,

-Light of Light,

-Lo! he abhors not the Virgin's womb;
+God of God, Light of Light, Lo! he abhors not the Virgin's womb; Very God, Begotten, not created.

-Very God,

-Begotten, not created.

-O come, let us adore him,

-O come, let us adore him,

-O come, let us adore him,
+O come, let us adore him, O come, let us adore him, O come, let us adore him, Christ the Lord.

 Sing, choirs of angels,

 Sing in exultation,

 Sing, all ye citizens of heaven above;

 'Glory to God

 In the highest.'

 O come, let us adore him,

 O come, let us adore him,

-O come, let us adore him,
+O come, let us adore him, Christ the Lord.

-C come, let us adore him,